 Are you always searching for “fun things to do near me” on the internet?
-Finding fun, cheap or free things to do is our specialty and Catherine is here to help you take the guesswork out of your searching!
+Finding fun, cheap or free things to do is our specialty, and we're here to help you take the guesswork out of your searching!

 I used to think I lived in the MOST boring and expensive place in America.
 But then, I began to get a little crafty and creative.
 I discovered new ways to find fun events and activities in my local area.
 I realized it was my Google searches that were tired, not my town.
 Keep on reading to learn how you can find fun things to do near you!

 The best part?
-They’re all hiding right under your nose, or more precisely right below your fingertips.
-It really doesn’t require more effort than a simple Google search and you get SO MANY better suggestions out of it!
-Here are just a few of the things that my fiancé and I were able to do all because we searched smarter rather than harder!
+They’re all hiding right under your nose — or, more precisely, right below your fingertips.
+It really doesn’t require more effort than a simple Google search, and you get SO MANY better suggestions out of it!
+Here are just a few of the things that we were able to do all because we searched smarter rather than harder!

 - We've gone axe-throwing for free during the soft launch of a new company.

 - We took our friends to local concerts in the summer for super cheap!